The Winds of War (miniseries): Plot

-The film follows the plot of Wouk's novel closely, depicting events from March 1939 until the entry of the United States into World War II in December 1941.
-It tells the story of Victor "Pug" Henry, and his family, and their relationships with a mixture of real people and fictional characters.
-Henry is a Naval Officer and friend of President Franklin D. Roosevelt.
+The series follows the plot of Wouk's novel closely, depicting events from March 1939 until the entry of the United States into World War II in December 1941.
+It tells the story of Victor "Pug" Henry (played by Robert Mitchum), an American Naval attaché in Berlin and a confidant to President Franklin D. Roosevelt, and his family, and their relationships with a mixture of real people and fictional characters.
+A significant subplot of the series follows the activities of Adolf Hitler and the German General Staff, with the fictitious general Armin von Roon as a perspective character.